gitbls/sdm/Docs/Plugins.md

 * **lhmouse** &mdash; Set LXDE for a left-handed mouse
 * **lxde-config** &mdash; Specify existing config files for `libfm`, `pcmanfm`, and `lxterminal`.
 See the example, and see <a href="Using-LXDE-Config.md">Using LXDE configuration</a> for details
 * **user** &mdash; The settings apply to the specified user.
 If no `user` argument is specified, they apply to the first user created with the `user` plugin.
 The `user` plugin must be specified on the command line before the `lxde` plugin
+* **wayfire-ini** &mdash; Specify existing wayfire.ini config file for `wayfire` which is copied to the ~/.config directory of the specified user
+* **wf-panel-pi** &mdash; Specify existing wf-panel-pi.ini config file for `wayfire` which is copied to the ~/.config directory of the specified user.
+HINT: Use `position=bottom` in this file to move the task bar to the bottom of the screen.

 #### Examples